benc-uk/kube-workshop/08-helm-ingress/readme.md

 ![architecture diagram](./diagram.png)

-This is a slightly simplified version, and the Deployment objects are not shown.
+This is a slightly simplified version from previously, and the _Deployment_ objects are not shown.

 ### [Return to Main Index](../readme.md)